stanreyRee/SimpleYahooFinanceAnalyzer/README.md

 ## FYI
 - This is an academic project for non-commercial use.
 - This is a polished version of the original one.
-The original one is finished in 02/20/2013.
+The original one was finished on 02/20/2013.